COSC3020/tail-recursion-Boomboomyoyo/README.md

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+# Response

+The asymptotic complexity of tail-recursive Fibonacci isn't different.

+The asymptotic complexity of non-tail recursive can be expressed by the following:
+$T(n) = T(n-1) + T(n-2)$
+$= 2T(n-2) + T(n-3)$
+$= 3T(n-3)+2T(n-4)$
+$= 5T(n-4)+3T(n-5)$
+Interestingly enough, this actually follows the size of the Fibonacci Sequence itself.
+Since each iteration of the Fibonnaci sequence calls itself twice, therefore scaling at $2^n$.
+However, a smarter implementation using memoization like I did for the Fibonnaci Invariants exercise avoids this problem, as it simply passes one array between its recursions and builds a list of Fibonnaci elements that it can simply grab from, making it a linear complexity as it isn't redoing any calculations.

+The way I have implemented it here is also linear in time complexity, as it saves the past two elements in the sequence and calculates forward to the desired number.
+However, this has the advantage of also being in-place, as it only fetches the single element of the sequence that is required instead of all elements up to that.